Centerville1/matt-jones-website/README.md

 ## About

-This is a personal project to expand my skills with fronted web development, and create a personal portfolio website to put my experience, side projects, experiments, and anything else I want on, in a less formal and much more personalized way than LinkedIn
+This is a personal project to expand my skills with frontend web development, and create a personal portfolio website to put my experience, side projects, experiments, and anything else I want on, in a less formal and much more personalized way than LinkedIn

 ## Implementation Notes